irfanhakim-as/homelab-wiki/topics/proxmox.md

 > [!NOTE]
 > This section of the guide assumes that you have [created a cluster](#creating-cluster) on a single Proxmox node.
 Proceed with the following steps with the rest of the Proxmox node(s).

+This details the steps to add a Proxmox node to an existing cluster.

 1. On the Proxmox node, launch the Proxmox Virtual Environment web interface on a web browser.

 2. On the left-hand side of the web interface, select the **Datacenter** menu item.